mishraranjeet/highchart_demo/README.md

 # highchart_demo
-This shows chart graph of ratings and reviews for different iphone models phone using django highchart
+This shows chart graph comparing of ratings and reviews for different iphone models phone.
+## Technology used
+Backend: python/Django
+Database:Postgresql
+Library:Highchart